RobertoChiosa/open-fdd/air_handling_unit/final_report/README.md

 ## directory for Word doc report outputs.
-The git ignore is setup to not push word docs to Github
+The git ignore is set up to not push word docs to GitHub